485 Windermere Road

 The main archives contains the business records of the Congregation of the Sisters of St. Joseph in Canada from November 18, 2012 onward.
 It also contains the records of the Hamilton, London, and Pembroke archives which have been consolidated with the main archives.

-The London neighborhood and the main archives are located in a LEED gold certified building built in 2007, which is brick with steel studding and which has a flat membrane roof with reflective coating.
+The main archives is located in a LEED gold certified building built in 2007, which is brick with steel studding and which has a flat membrane roof with reflective coating.
 The archives comprises 635 square feet of which 380 square feet are used for storage.
-It contains 262.61 cubic feet of records in boxes, map and file cabinets.
-There are 106.50 linear feet of boxed manuscripts and photographs and 33.58 linear feet of artifacts.
+Records are also stored off-site in a records storage facility in London, Ontario.

 The Peterborough neighborhood archives is located in a LEED gold certified building built in 2009 which is steel and concrete with a flat rubber membrane roof.
 The archives comprises 380 square feet of which 226 square feet is used for records storage.
-There are 142.91 cubic feet of records in boxes and file cabinets.
-Boxed manuscripts and photographs take up 127.93 linear feet and artifacts take up 19.36 linear feet.
+This archives has not yet been consolidated with the main archives.

 Highlights of the London archives include annals of missions across Canada; records of the Mount Saint Joseph Orphanage; Mount Saint Joseph Academy; and St. Joseph's School of Music.
 There are also records of hospitals in Galahad, Killam, Stettler and Rimbey, AB; Chatham and Sarnia, ON; and St. Joseph's Hospital and School of Nursing in London, ON.
 Included among the community annals are records for many convents and ministries such as Josephs' House for Refugees; St. Joseph's Hospitality Centre; and the Detox Centre.

 Highlights of the Peterborough archives include records relating to the Peterborough congregation’s ministries, primarily in health care and education in Ontario and western Canada, as well as in Brazil.
 Holdings include community annals, photographs and some artifacts.